 Heather joined Dr. Liette Vasseur’s lab in 2014 as an undergraduate volunteer and fell in love with ecology as a result.
 She currently holds an MSc of Biological Sciences (Ecology and Evolution) that included a research thesis focusing on agroecology, specifically agromineral and cover crop effects on soil systems in vineyards.
 The complexity of ecological systems, particularly in agriculture, is what drives her passion to continue researching and writing in this field as a research assistant with Dr. Vasseur.

 Habib is a full time Master student in the Brock Ecology lab under the supervision of Dr. Liette Vasseur.
-She did her undergrad studies in Tunisia and her training as an engineer in agricultural sciences brought the threat of climate change to light for her and inspired her to apply for a position among this research team.
-Her contribution to this project will be assessing different types of cover crops grown in organic vineyards located in the Niagara Region of Ontario and how they may be affected by extreme weather events (i.e. drought, flooding).
-Her research will help to understand long term productivity of an organic vineyard system.
+He did his undergrad studies in Tunisia, and his training as an engineer in agricultural sciences brought the threat of climate change to light for him and inspired him to apply for a position among this research team.
+His contribution to this project will be assessing different types of cover crops grown in organic vineyards located in the Niagara Region of Ontario and how they may be affected by extreme weather events (i.e. drought, flooding).
+His research will help to understand long term productivity of an organic vineyard system.

 Kasia is currently an undergrad student studying Biological Sciences at Brock University, and has a background in botany and horticulture.
 In choosing Brock, she was immediately drawn to Dr. Liette Vasseur’s lab, and has been volunteering and working there since her first year.
 She completes vegetation surveys for the lab, and has been looking at cover crops in vineyards.
 She’s interested in how a more ecological approach to agriculture can improve both the crop and its environment.